impiyush83/linkme/README.md

 ## Assumptions

-- This is a similar to linktree
+- This is a similar to linktree.
 - No auth service is developed, it is assumed that user is logged in.
 - To know which user is hitting the API we are adding userId for the post request in ProductRating API.
 - Every *user can add any number of links*.